 I came here and it flows, you can feel it moving out the end of your fingertips just flowing out and it’s lovely feeling going out and coming back in it’s like breathing it’s just a really lovely atmosphere, it’s not constricted, it’s not contained it’s just free - Locke

-Stepping onto her plot brought a sudden change in both Locke’s physical environment as well as her inner world in which she connected with her allotment and everything in it Through this connection, she experienced a harmony between the sense of time and energy within her and the surrounding environment.
+Stepping onto her plot brought a change in both Locke’s physical environment as well as her inner world in which she connected with her allotment and everything in it Through this connection, she experienced a harmony between the sense of time and energy within her and the surrounding environment.
 The phrases “feel it moving out the end of your fingertips” and “flowing out” suggests that the energy connecting everything in the allotment was extended to include her as well.
 This sense of flow can be likened to an essential and life affirming lifeforce through her description of it as being “like breathing”.
 Bombadil experienced a therapeutic effect from the clear mindedness he felt at the allotments:

 I spent years and years and years trying to get some support I can't so we can't afford to go private and that's how we came to it so that was it it’s cheaper than therapy and it’s cheaper than the studio space and yeah so maybe the allotment might be a space where I could go in just clear my mind - Bombadil